 - The cards you traded are added to the card row, so it will still have 5 cards.

 - Sell cards to earn points.

-- You may sell one or more cards to earn points, but all the cards you sell must be the same color.
+- You may sell one or more cards to earn points, but all the cards you sell must be the same colour.

-- If you are selling Diamonds, Gold, or Silver (the red, yellow, and gray cards) you MUST sell at least two cards.
+- If you are selling Diamonds, Gold, or Silver (the red, yellow, and grey cards) you MUST sell at least two cards.

-- Regardless of the type of good, each card you sell lets you take one token of the corresponding color from the bank, starting from the most valuable token.
+- Regardless of the type of good, each card you sell lets you take one token of the corresponding colour from the bank, starting from the most valuable token.

 - If you sell 3 or more goods, you also earn a bonus token from the corresponding pile (for sales of 3,4, or 5+ goods).

 The game continues until either:

 - Three piles of goods tokens are depleted; OR